dkworks108/Predicting-Student-Test-Scores/README.md

 The project includes clear documentation for easy setup and execution.
 Data visualization graphs provide better insight into model performance.
 Cross-validation techniques are used to ensure model reliability.
+⭐ If you found this project helpful, consider giving it a star!
 The repository structure is organized for scalability and future improvements.
 This project helps build strong fundamentals in predictive analytics.
 This project highlights the practical application of machine learning in education.